 To the rest of us, that's running up and down.
 If you were to add all that vertical height together, you'd be just under the Armstrong limit - the point at which the human body can no longer survive the lack of atmosphere.

-Jaimie Donovan was 8 years old when she travelled to the North Pole from Galway, with her family, to the North Pole Marathon.
+Jaimie Donovan was 8 years old when she traveled to the North Pole from Galway, with her family, to the North Pole Marathon.
 She didn't take part herself, but her father, Richard Donovan, is an endurance athlete.
-In doing so, she equalled the record she now shares with Alicia Hempleman-Adams from the UK.
+In doing so, she equaled the record she now shares with Alicia Hempleman-Adams from the UK.